ros-navigation/docs.nav2.org/setup_guides/urdf/setup_urdf.rst

   colcon build
   . install/setup.bash

-After a successful build, execute the following commands to install the ROS2 package and launch our project.
+After a successful build, execute the following commands to install the ROS 2 package and launch our project.

 .. code-block:: shell

   ros2 launch sam_bot_description display.launch.py

-ROS2 should now launch a robot publisher node and start up RVIZ using our URDF.
+ROS 2 should now launch a robot publisher node and start up RVIZ using our URDF.
 We'll be taking a look at our robot using RVIZ in the next section.

 Visualization using RVIZ
 ========================